Dubai's Majid Al Futtaim says to wait for stability in Egypt, Syria before investing

-ABU DHABI, Sept 28 (Reuters) - Dubai’s Majid Al Futtaim Holding (MAF), the sole franchisee of hypermarket chain Carrefour in the Middle East, will not pursue investments in Egypt and Syria until stability returns to the two countries, a senior company official said on Saturday.
+ABU DHABI (Reuters) - Dubai’s Majid Al Futtaim Holding (MAF), the sole franchisee of hypermarket chain Carrefour (CARR.PA) in the Middle East, will not pursue investments in Egypt and Syria until stability returns to the two countries, a senior company official said on Saturday.

 MAF, also the only Carrefour franchisee in North Africa and Central Asia, had been in advanced talks to buy Egypt’s largest supermarket chain Metro from the family-owned Mansour Group, sources told Reuters in April.